La Paz (Bolivia): Top 10 Things to Do

 La Paz

-Getting around La Paz is fun!
+Getting around La Paz is such fun!
 Where other major cities have a network of underground trains, La Paz has a network of cable cars; Mi Teleférico.
-They’re clean, comfortable, cheap and most enjoyable.
-I’ve travelled a lot and riding the cable cars of La Paz is one of my all time top travel experiences.
-You can buy a pass, but we arrived at the weekend and couldn’t find anywhere open to sell us one, so we purchased individual tickets each ride.
-This works out more expensive, but at 3 bolivianos (36p) a ride, not a huge expense.
+They are clean, comfortable, cheap and offer spectacular views.
+I have travelled a lot and riding the cable cars of La Paz is one of my all time top travel experiences.
+You can buy a pass, but we arrived at the weekend and couldn’t find anywhere open to sell us one, so we purchased individual tickets for each ride.
+This works out more expensive, but at 3 bolivianos (35 p) a ride, not a huge expense.
 Plus I got to keep the tickets (a different colour for each line) for my scrapbook.

 We stayed at the Hotel Rosario La Paz.
-The hotel is clean and comfortable and in a convenient central location.
-It is on a street so crowded with traders that the taxi could hardly squeeze through.
-However, inside is like another world; calm and quiet with rooms built around a courtyard garden.
-And the rooms are very nice inside, with the added bonus of a view of the city.
-I loved that the décor incorporates plenty of Bolivian handiwork.
+The hotel is clean and comfortable and in a convenient location – a haven of tranquility in a hot, dusty city.
+I loved that the decor incorporates plenty of Bolivian handiwork.
 The price includes an excellent buffet breakfast.
+The hotel also organises tours.

 Hotel Rosario Courtyard